 If you’re looking for monthly projects that focus on technology, Creation Crate is the subscription service for you.
 Every month you get a project that utilizes an Arduino UNO R3 micro-computer to create a fun and educational gizmo.
-Your kids assemble the project on a solder-less breadboard and program the project by typing the code then uploading it to the UNO.
+Your kids assemble the project on a solder-less breadboard and program the project by typing the code and then uploading it to the UNO.

 14. Play with fire

 I know what you’re thinking.
-I haven’t lost my mind putting out these mini episodes.
+I haven’t lost my mind putting out these mini-episodes.
 Burning something is a great way to determine its composition.
-Whether or not something burns tells you a lot about its properties and it’s science!
+Whether or not something burns tells you a lot about its properties and its science!
 When you’re experimenting with fire, kids are always paying attention.
 We’ve told them it’s dangerous and they like danger!
 So what are you waiting for?
 Go set something on fire!

-15. Film simple science experiements
+15. Film simple science experiments

 I thought about this one for a long time and whether or not I should include it in the list.
-It seems like a cop out.
+It seems like a cop-out.
 However, if you have an artistic-leaning child perhaps the idea of being able to film the experiments or projects and create a story around it would make them more interested in participating.
-All you need is your camera, smartphone, or tablet and some simple, free video editing software and you’re all set!
+All you need is your camera, smartphone, or tablet, and some simple, free video editing software and you’re all set!

 If you received value from this episode, consider supporting the podcast by buying me a coffee.
 Although the podcast isn’t actively being produced, there are still costs associated with hosting the files and maintaining the website.